Keith3895/financeTracker/README.md

 2. **Angular Application**(frontend application). all the source for this application is in the [angular Files](./angularFiles) folder.
 3. **Mobile Application**. the source for mobile application is in [mobileApp](./mobileApp) folder.

+### Prerequsites to run the application.
+The following tools and frameworks should be installed to run the application.
+- Node.js.
+- Mongo DB.
+- Angular.
+- Cordova.
+- Android Studio.
 ## Steps To Run Node Application.
 * setup ``.env`` file.
 * content of env file must have.